smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 * changes ('hacks') SASP packet to use internal-SASP-key-ID instead of external-SASP-key-ID; this can be done without decrypting SASP packet
 * forms a SADLP-\* packet (depending on the bus in use) as described in respective document, using SASP 'hacked' packet as a payload
 * sends SADLP-\* packet to (Bus-ID, Intra-Bus-ID)
 * makes a record in a special SA DB table KEY_LEASES, specifying that Device-Key-ID (from DEVICE_MAPPINGS record) corresponds to a reply-to address (i.e. where to send replies).
-Reply-to address is the same as 'from' address of the incoming packet.
-If there is already a record in KEY_LEASES with the same Device-Key-ID, it is replaced with a new one (and a log record is made about lease being taken over).
+Reply-to address depends on the SAoIP flavour: for SAoUDP it is the same as 'from' address of the incoming packet, and for SAoTCP/SAoTLSoTCP it is socket handle (NB: when implementing SmartAnthill Router, implementation SHOULD NOT store KEY_LEASES entries with reply-to as a socket handle, to physical DB; instead, these records SHOULD be kept in-memory; in addition, implementation SHOULD monitor sockets and remove those records which have their sockets closed for any reason).
+If there is already a record in KEY_LEASES with the same Device-Key-ID, it is replaced with a new one (and a log record is made about lease being taken over, as this is a potential security event).

 When an incoming packet from SADLP-\* comes in (from certain Bus-ID and Intra-Bus-ID), SmartAnthill Router: